jamesedmonston/graphql-authentication-docs/docs/extra/fyi.md

 The logic should run _very_ quickly, so users shouldn't ever _actually_ be able to access the control panel, but it's something to be aware of in case you want to implement additional back-end logic, if users _shouldn't_ have access.

-The following snippet is how we grant temporary access:
+The following snippet is how temporary access is granted:

 ```php
 $userPermissions = $permissions->getPermissionsByUserId($user->id);